ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 #### 2. Configure your application

-* Select **Extensions points** which you want to enable for your application, (you can also configure landing page for each extension points)
+* Choose the **Extension Points** you want to enable, and optionally set a landing page for each.
-  In this example, we are selecting Standalone and Page Context Panel.
+  Here, we’re using *Standalone* and *Page Context Panel*.
 * **API Access**: Select the Sitecore Cloud products where your app can be installed.
 Currently, only XMC and SitecoreAI are available, but additional options may be added in the future.

   ![Selecting Sitecore Cloud products for API Access in Marketplace App](/uploads/image-selecting-sitecore-cloud-products-for-api-access-in-marketplace-app.jpg "Selecting Sitecore Cloud products for API Access in Marketplace App")
-* **Deployment URL**: Since we are in the development stage, running our app locally, enter “https://localhost:3000” as input.
+* **Deployment URL**: For local development, use https://localhost:3000.
-* **App Icon:** We need to use an image that is 512×512 and has the required file extension.
-In this example, I’m using a sample image, but you can use any logo you prefer—as long as it’s available via a public URL.
+* **App Icon**: Use a 512×512 image URL with a supported file extension.
+In this example, I’m using a sample image, but you can use any logo as long as it’s publicly accessible.

   e﻿g. https://fastly.picsum.photos/id/58/512/512.jpg?hmac=jxfe82GanXiWmTfpdeMNdzSvGv4RS_eqipxzUduQUeg

 #### 3. Create Credentials

-To enable your application to work with Sitecore App Studio, configure credentials for authorization.
-This involves setting up allowed URLs for callbacks, logout, and origins, then creating credentials to obtain the **Client ID** and **Client Secret** for future use.
-For now, we are adding localhost URLs to support local development.
-Multiple URLs can be added later for other environments like dev or staging.
+Configure authorization credentials so your app can work with Sitecore App Studio.
+Add the allowed callback, logout, and origin URLs, then generate the Client ID and Client Secret.
+For now, include localhost URLs; you can add dev or staging URLs later.

 * **Allowed callback URLs:** https://localhost:3000/auth/callback, https://localhost:3000
 * **Allowed logout URLs:** https://localhost:3000